2026 Property Tax Information for Homesteads and Long-term Rentals

 What Qualifies as a Homestead or Long-term Rental?

-- The property is your principle residence
+- The property is your principal residence

 - You must apply between Dec.
 1, 2025 and Mar.
 1, 2026 for the 2026 rate